 PHOENIX — An Arizona sheriff squared off in court Thursday with a federal judge who peppered him with tough questions about an allegation that the lawman investigated the jurist in a bid to get him removed from a racial profiling case.

 The 30-minute exchange between Sheriff Joe Arpaio and U.S. District Judge Murray Snow marked the second time since April that the judge has personally questioned the sheriff about one of his secret investigations.

-Snow has said the probe was intended to prove that the judge and U.S. Justice Department were conspiring against the sheriff.
+Snow has said previously that the investigation was intended to show that the judge and U.S. Department of Justice were conspiring against Arpaio.

 The sheriff adamantly insisted he wasn't investigating the judge and instead said the examination focused on allegations that someone had stolen bank account information from thousands of people and that someone wiretapped his phone and those of his lawyers.